MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 In this tutorial, you'll learn how to:

 > [!div class="checklist"]
-> - Build quantum oracles that implement classical functions on a quantum computer.
+> - Build a quantum oracle that implements classical functions on a quantum computer.
 > - Write a Q# program that uses Grover's algorithm to find factors of an integer.

 ## Prerequisites